 If it’s an Asian aesthetic you have in mind, you might also want to include some Japanese maple, Mugu pine, and azaleas.
 A well-manicured bonsai tree will take your garden to the next level.
 In that case, you can even make a bamboo bonsai.

 One of the most beautiful and complementary pairings I’ve seen is with bamboo and oleander.
 If you’re gardening in a mild Mediterranean climate like California, oleander and bamboo are perfect together.
 The slender, lanceolate leaves are very similar in appearance, but the flowering oleander adds a whole other dimension of color.
-(See featured image at the top of the page.)
+(Refer to the featured image at the top of the page.)

 Bamboo with bamboo